François Prelati: In fiction

 François Prelati appears as a recurring character in the French comic series Jhen Roque written by Jacques Martin.
 Comic artist Jean Pleyers depicts him as "an extremely handsome young man with black hair and a black suit, who doesn't mind posing as Saint Sebastian for his painter friends."

 Prelati also appeared in Fate/strange fake by Ryōgo Narita.
+As an influential figure in the story, he is depicted as someone who has died and switched bodies numerous times, having a female body during the time the series takes place.